A Bible Study by Jack Kelley

 “Hosanna to the Son of David.
 Blessed is he who comes in the name of the LORD (Psalm 118:25-26).
 Hosanna in the highest!”

-This is the only day He ever let the crowds do that.
+This is the only day He ever let them do that.
 Always before He had told them to be quiet or had disappeared from among them.
 But on this day things were different.
 They were singing the Psalm reserved for the arrival of the Messiah and when the Pharisees told Him to stop them, He refused, telling them that nothing could stop this from happening (Luke 19:39-40).
-On this day He was fulfilling a prophecy from Daniel 9 as well as the one from Zechariah 9.
+On this day He was fulfilling a prophecy from Daniel 9 as well as the one above from Zechariah 9.

 “Know and understand this: From the issuing of the decree to restore and rebuild Jerusalem until the Anointed One, the ruler, comes, there will be seven ‘sevens,’ and sixty-two ‘sevens.”
 (Daniel 9:25)